 As set out in the Smart Meter Guideline, a distributor that plans to implement smart meters in the rate year must include, as part of the application, evidence that the distributor is authorized to conduct smart meter activities in accordance with applicable law.
+Halton Hills is authorized conduct smart meter activities because it is covered by paragraph 8 of section 1(1) of O. Reg.
+427/06.

-Midland requested to change its standard smart meter funding adder of \$1.00 per metered customer per month to a utility-specific smart meter funding adder of \$2.00 per metered customer per month.
-The Board approves the funding adder as proposed by Midland.
-This new funding adder will be reflected in the Tariff of Rates and Charges.
-Midland's variance accounts for smart meter program implementation costs, previously authorized by the Board, shall also be continued.
+Halton Hills requested the continuation of its standard smart meter funding adder of \$1.00 per metered customer per month.
+The Board approves the funding adder as proposed by Halton Hills.
+This funding adder will be reflected in the Tariff of Rates and

+Charges.
+Halton Hills' variance accounts for smart meter program implementation costs, previously authorized by the Board, shall also be continued.

-The Board notes that the smart meter funding adder of \$2.00 per metered customer per month is intended to provide funding for Midland's smart metering activities in the 2010 rate year.
+The Board notes that the smart meter funding adder of \$1.00 per metered customer per month is intended to provide funding for Halton Hills' smart metering activities in the 2010 rate year.
 The Board has not made any finding on the prudence of the proposed smart meter activities, including any costs for smart meters or advanced metering infrastructure whose functionality exceeds the minimum functionality adopted in O. Reg.
 425/06, or costs associated with functions for which the Smart Metering Entity has the exclusive authority to carry out pursuant to O. Reg.
 393/07.
-Such costs will be considered at the time that Midland applies for the recovery of these costs.
+Such costs will be considered at the time that Halton Hills applies for the recovery of these costs.